1. How would the transition to GST impact an Enterprise Resource Planning (ERP) system?

 2. How can organisations prepare themselves for this transition?

 It is recommended that a detailed GST impact analysis is conducted by organisations from an ERP perspective.
-The following are the guidelines recommended for the impact analysis:
+We recommend the following guidelines for conducting impact analysis:

 - Business scenario coverage: